Tax Reform Act of 1969: Alternative minimum tax

-By 2003, 1.8% of all taxpayers (or 2.4 million income tax returns) paid Alternative Minimum Tax.
-The Tax Policy Center reports that 4.3 million taxpayers paid Alternative Minimum Tax in 2011.
+By 2003, 1.8% of all taxpayers (or 2.4 million income tax returns) paid the alternative minimum tax.
+The Tax Policy Center reports that 4.3 million taxpayers paid the alternative minimum tax in 2011.
 However, those who pay the Alternative Minimum Tax may be eligible to take a tax credit in future years in which they are not required to pay Alternative Minimum Tax.

 The alternative minimum tax was not indexed for inflation until 2013.